15 Best Video Editing Software and Apps for Any Budget in 2020

 If you’re filming on an R3D, your interview or commercial will look better than if you just have a GoPro, but it’s not all in the capturing of the footage.

-Like with all content, with video, you really want to put your best foot forward.
+With all that said, you still want to put your best foot forward.
 Showing the world a cohesive, stylized vision can help sell your brand the way you want to.
-Conversely, showing the world a haphazard video can lower
+Conversely, showing the world a haphazard video can lower a viewer’s confidence and opinion of your brand.

 There are a lot of editing programs and tools out there for a variety of budgets and skill levels.
 If you know your way around an editing suite, great.
 If not, don’t worry.
 The internet is full of tutorials and easy-to-use programs.